The best lenses for the Nikon Z6 II in 2025: a truly versatile camera deserves lenses that follow suit

 The Z 24-120mm f/4 S is a mirrorless revision of a popular 5x standard zoom made for F-mount DSLRs.
 The advanced Z lens mount brings advantages that include improved sharpness over the whole frame, as well as a relatively compact build for a lens of this type.

 It doesn’t hurt that image quality and performance are both very good indeed.
 Corner-to-corner sharpness is impressive, and it also comes with a lens hood that you can remove to add filters via an 82mm attachment thread.
-This is an unusual feature in a wide-angle.
+This is an unusual feature in an ultra-wide-angle lens.

 The reduction in size doesn’t mean a loss in optical quality.
 Sharpness is good, and the f/2 aperture means bokeh is lovely and smooth.
 The autofocus is near-silent, so you can grab a movie on the move as well as stills, and its small size means you could comfortably mount your Z6 II and 40mm lens on a gimbal for smooth video.